-DIG2100, Web Design I3 +# DIG2101, Web Design II3
+DIG2100, Web Design I 3 +# DIG2101, Web Design II 3

 Important Notes: It is strongly recommended that you have classes from at least two of the areas above.
-Each candidate for graduation of this program must submit a digital portfolio to the adviser listed above.
-Specific criteria for the portfolio are available from this adviser.
+Each candidate for graduation of this program must submit a digital portfolio.
+Specific criteria for the portfolio are available from the program advisor.